How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Getty/Luis Alvarez

-TMS generally has a 30% success rate, which can place it just below traditional antidepressants, which typically see a 50% success rate.
-Individuals who seek TMS treatment and experience improved symptoms are usually instructed to continue seeking regular "maintenance" counseling.
+TMS therapy generally has a 30% success rate, which can place it just below traditional antidepressants, which typically see a 50% success rate.
+Individuals who seek TMS therapy and treatment that experience improved symptoms are usually instructed to continue seeking regular "maintenance" therapy.

 Treatment efficacy